rellah/notepyd/README.md

 ### Dependencies

-  Notepyd right now only requires tabulate (to pretty print the notes) You can install tabulate via pip:
+  Notepyd right now only requires tabulate. (to pretty print the notes)

+  You can install tabulate via pip:

   ```